What Ireland Weather Is Really Like for Elopements

 The weather.

 Ireland weather has a reputation, and fair enough.
 But rain, wind, and mist here are not mistakes.
-They are part of the atmosphere.

-Once you understand how Irish weather actually works, it becomes something you work with, not against.
-Some of the most emotional elopements I’ve photographed happened in damp air, light rain, and wild conditions.
+Once you understand how the weather actually works here, it becomes something you work with, not against.

 Why Ireland Feels Colder Than It Looks